Earn money by answering our surveys

 Problem n°1: biased answers

 The dealer must, as part of his contract with the brand he represents, provide indicators of the quality of his work.
 Customer satisfaction is one of these indicators.
-The dealer is penalised if the satisfaction score is not high enough.
+The dealer is penalized if the satisfaction score is not high enough.
 This is a widespread practice in many networks.

 The picture below was taken in a car dealership.
-Result of the race: the dealer tells you what to answer the satisfaction survey (“give us a score of 9 or 10/10”) and thus takes away all the value of the satisfaction survey.
+Result of the race: the dealer tells you what to answer in the satisfaction survey (“give us a score of 9 or 10/10”) and thus takes away all the value of the satisfaction survey.
 The results are distorted (biased in marketing language).
 The parent company then analyses the wrong figures and has the illusion that everything is fine.

 This is a perfect example of Goodhart’s law in action.